Research

 Abstract [+]

-- When and How to Pilot: Statistical Decision Theory for Two-Wave Experiments
+- When and How to Pilot: Design Rules for Two-Wave Experiments

 [Draft available upon request] [Slides – AFE 2025]